patrickbucher/read-think-write/content/practical-advice.md

   absolutely want to get up early in the morning.
 And going to sleep in the evening is not something you put off, because you're looking forward to the next day, for which you'd like to recharge.
-In the last nine months, I only missed roughly ten days when I had a cold (last fall) and a flu (this winter).
+In the last nine months, I only missed roughly ten days when I had a cold (last fall), a lumbago, and a flu (this winter).
 - **Joshua Fields Millburn**: In various books about minimalism, e.g.
   _Everything that Remains_, he showed me that life is better when you reduce your physical belongings to what you actually use.
 Credit also goes to other